I’m frequently asked about how to start a travel blog by many aspiring travel bloggers.

 - Pinterest – the most effective and powerful platform for bringing people to your blog.
 At the end of the day, that’s what you want right?
 With over 4 million followers, this is the platform we dedicate the most of our time to.
 I wouldn’t say it’s great for building community, Pinterest is more of a visual search engine, but it’s brilliant for providing inspiring and useful content that can go viral.
 Here’s our post on how we use Tailwind for our Pinterest marketing.
 It is by far our favourite blogging tool.

 - Instagram – The place to share our beautiful images and videos of our travel experience.
 It’s also a great platform for having interactions with your followers.
-Planoly is our favourite scheduling tool for Instagram.
+Tailwind also is an Instagram scheduling tool.

 - Facebook – the King of Community.
 We get the most in-depth discussions and interactions via Facebook.
 It’s not as good anymore for us bringing traffic to our blog, but for building your brand and having those important conversations for creating community it rocks.